gsunit/Extreme-Uber-Eats-Scraping/README.md

 ## Step #4 - For each restaurant URL, fetch details
 [`restaurant-detials.ipynb`]() contains the code to fetch details of restaurants.
 After doing all the hard work, this should be nice and easy!
 However, some cities can have more than 3000 restaurants.
 Make sure to parallelize the loop while processing restaurants in a city.

-**Word of caution: do not try to make threads for cities once you have parallelized the restaurants.
-Threads under threads is not a good idea!**
+**Word of caution: Threads under threads is not a good idea!
+Do not try to make threads for cities once you have parallelized the restaurants.**

 ## Step #5 - Finally, combine and process the data
 [`post-processing.ipynb`]() contains the code to combine the restaurant details csv of each city, and finally perform processing.